 To ensure that VAUDE uses biogas exclusively, despite the great distance between the plant and the company, TÜV certifies that the quantity VAUDE actually uses is actually fed into the gas network from the sugar factory.
 Read more here.

-In order to consider the thermal energy consumption independently from outside temperatures and the duration of the heating season, we have aligned the consumption values with the regional degree days for Ravensburg (GTZspez).
-This was 3,607 for 2015 according to the Ravensburg Energy Agency.
+In order to be able to evaluate our heating energy consumption independently from outdoor temperatures and the duration of the heating period, we use regional degree days for Ravensburg (GTZspez) to compare our consumption levels.
+We receive this information every year from the Ravensburg Energy Agency.

-This resulted in higher weather-adjusted heating energy requirements than what we actually consumed – we used less energy for heating than what would be predicted from the outside temperatures.
+This resulted in higher weather-adjusted heating energy needs than our actual consumption.
+Accordingly, we used less energy for heating than would be predicted from the outdoor temperatures.